The Gold Coast Suns have made little to no progress since joining the Australian Football League in 2011.

 Suns players to watch in 2020

 Rankine arrived on the Gold Coast as a hot prospect but missed the entire 2019 season through injury.
-The South Australian is an agile, matured-bodied midfielder who will be desperate to make up for lost time.
+The South Australian is an agile, tricky forward who will be desperate to make up for lost time.

 King is another high draft pick that came into 2019 with some injury issues, but the big forward showed plenty in his 14 games last year.
 With Tom Lynch long gone, Big Ben is exactly what the Suns need inside 50.